ssingh09299/ssingh09299.github.io/personal.markdown

 permalink: /personal/
 ---

 I express myself here--about life, ideas, and experiences.
+These are modified time to time, and may appear incomplete at times.

 {% for category in site.categories %}
 {% if category[0] == "Personal Writings" %}